 Four Ideas for Your Beach Vacation Workouts

 - Have a ball at the beach: You don’t need fancy equipment to get a full-body workout — a stretch of sand (and a few simple items from your beach bag) can do the trick!
 All of these moves use the sand’s natural resistance to help you tone and tighten various muscle groups.
 Do them solo or challenge your family and friends to a competition.
-Once you master them, up your game by incorporating towels and beach balls.
+Once you master them, up your game by incorporating towels.

 - Wake up and salute the sun: Throw a towel or mat on the sand and greet the day with a sun salutation pose.
 Many shore communities offer instructor-led beach yoga sessions.
 Check your favorite beach town’s website or events calendar for information.
 Practicing yoga offers amazing health benefits that can last long after you’re back to the 9-to-5 grind.